PacktPublishing/hands-on-music-generation-with-magenta/Chapter04/README.md

-# Chapter 04 - Latent space interpolation with Music VAE
+# Chapter 4 - Latent space interpolation with MusicVAE

 In this chapter we’ll learn about the importance of continuous latent space brought by Variational Autoencoders (VAE) and its importance in music generation